-Alex pulled from his backpack a pillowcase, set it right next to the paper on Daoshi's workbench, and laid out a handful of colored pencils, at the ready.
+Alex pulled from his backpack a pillowcase and a rubber band, set them right next to the paper on Daoshi's workbench, and laid out a handful of colored pencils, at the ready.

 He needed Zoombies of a particular kind.
 They had to be monsters that he really, really liked, they had to be very, very fierce, and they had to not run away.

 He sat down, closed his eyes, and waited for the moment when could see these particular monsters clearly with his inside eyes.
 He whispered: "Intent!" and took the pencils in his hands.
 As they looped and circled and zig-zagged, a familiar, tingling buzz warmed his fingertips.

 He colored and colored until something in the paper told his hands to be still; then he lifted them, and the Zoombies arose: seven vividly colored monsters.